-(a) To ensure the safety of the public and to protect City infrastructure, any work in the proximity of feedermains must be reviewed and approved by the Engineer or Inspector.
-This includes excavating, digging, trenching, plowing, drilling, tunneling, directional drilling, auguring, backfilling, blasting, stripping topsoil, leveling, removing peat, quarrying, clearing, grading or pounding posts.
+- (a) To ensure the safety of the public and to protect City infrastructure, any work in the proximity of feedermains must be reviewed and approved by the Engineer or Inspector.
+This includes excavating, stockpiling soil, trenching, plowing, drilling, tunneling, directional drilling, augering, backfilling, blasting, stripping topsoil, leveling, , clearing, grading or pounding posts. - (b) All engineering assessments or means required to protect a feedermain shall be the responsibility of the party working in proximity of the feedermain.